-During FY 2017 the Second Harvest Food Bank of Northeast Tennessee distributed over 11 million pounds of food as 9.2 million meals to people in need in 8 counties in Northeast Tennessee.
+During Fiscal Year 2019, the Second Harvest Food Bank of Northeast Tennessee distributed close to 11 million pounds of food and 8.8 million meals to people in need throughout our 8 county service area in Northeast Tennessee.
 People in our area are struggling with hunger every single day.
 Food donations are always needed to meet these basic humanitarian efforts.

 You can help ensure that more nutritious food is available for the community.
 Host a food drive or donate to a food drive near you: